The Story of Prospect

 Currently Accepting Clients!

-They are currently awaiting registration and offer sliding scale services between $80 to $120 per individual 50-minute counselling sessions.
+Sliding scale services for Registered Counsellors are between $120 to $150 per individual 50-minute counselling sessions.

 is a gay, cis, non-disabled, second generation, racialized settler.
 His parents immigrated to these lands from India and he was born and raised in what is colonially known as Surrey; the stolen unceded, ancestral territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt, Musqueam, and Tsawwassen Nations.